How to apply for Marketplace health insurance

 When can I enroll in a Marketplace plan?

 Just about all Americans who don’t have insurance through their jobs can enroll in a Marketplace plan during the annual Open Enrollment Period.
 This runs between November 1st to December 15th in most states.
-Eleven states offer longer enrollment periods to allow people more time to sign up.
-See the graphic below to find out when Open Enrollment is for your state:
+A handful of states offer longer enrollment periods to allow people more time to sign up.

 Special Enrollment Periods